echos063/terraform-applications/README.md

-# terraform-applications for the local development.
+# terraform-applications for local development.
 Just four microservices.
 No cloud.